Alluseri/SeriStyle/README.md

 # SeriStyle
 Bring back the Early-2021 UI back to YouTube!

-## Dependencies
+## Incompatible
-### Optional
-- RYD(Return YouTube Dislike) - SeriStyle is fully compatible with RYD and even fixes its injected styles.
+- **RYD(Return YouTube Dislike)** - SeriStyle can emulate RYD by using its API, providing better styles adapted directly from YouTube, and improved stability compared to the original extension.

 ## Warning
 This isn't ready for prod.